fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-The data framework could attempt to reduce unfairness by studying socio-economic information regarding the accused, their upbringing and how it relates to their current status, along with a recommendation that incorporates these factors into their recovery.
+The data framework could attempt to reduce unfairness by studying socio-economic information regarding the accused, their upbringing and how it relates to their current status, along with a recommendation that incorporates these factors into the recommended outcome.

-Within the sociotechnical framework the model incorporates not only more nuanced data on the history of the case, but also the social context in which judging and charging people with offenses take place.
-This model incorporates the processes associated with crime reporting, the offense-trial pipeline, and identifies areas in which different people interact with one another as outcomes are recommended.
+Within the sociotechnical framework the model incorporates not only more nuanced data on the history of the case, but also the social context in which judging and recommending an outcome take place.
+This frame incorporates the processes associated with crime reporting, the offense-trial pipeline, and identifies areas in which different people interact with one another as outcomes are recommended.